Optimal Estimation of Shared Singular Subspaces across Multiple Noisy Matrices: Introduction

-In this article, we examine the estimation of shared singular subspaces across multiple matrices, focusing on a class of methods, hereafter referred to as the Stack-SVD method and exploring its properties in various scenarios.
+Here we examine the estimation of shared singular subspaces across multiple matrices, focusing on a class of methods, referred to as the Stack-SVD method and exploring its properties in various scenarios.
 Stack-SVD estimates the shared singular subspace by concatenating noisy individual matrices and computing the top singular subspace of the resulting stacked matrix.
 For example, consider two rank-\(r\) noiseless matrices, \(X_1\in\mathbb{R}^{n\times p_1}\) and \(X_2\in\mathbb{R}^{n\times p_2}\), that share some left singular subspaces.
-Suppose we observe the noisy matrices $Y_1=X_1+Z_1$ and $Y_2=X_2+Z_2$, where $Z_1$ and $Z_2$ are additive noises.
+Suppose we observe $Y_1=X_1+Z_1$ and $Y_2=X_2+Z_2$, where $Z_1$ and $Z_2$ are additive noises.
 By stacking these noisy matrices to form \((Y_1~Y_2)\in\mathbb{R}^{n\times (p_1+p_2)}\), Stack-SVD estimates the shared left singular subspace of \(X_1\) and \(X_2\) using the top \(r\) left singular vectors of the stacked noisy matrix, sorted by descending singular values.